 Nazeeha Saeed, a journalist from Bahrain who lives in Paris and Berlin since 2016, talks about how she came to call herself a “journalist…

 In the interview that Nazeeha gave to the We Refugees Archive in July 2020, she talks, among other things, about how her journalistic work in Europe changed.
-She also repeatedly draws attention to the state persecution of critical journalists in Bahrain, which she continues to campaign for their release.
+She also repeatedly draws attention to the state persecution of critical journalists in Bahrain, for whose release she continues to campaign.

 This interview with Nazeeha Saeed was conducted by We Refugees Archive, 15 July 2020.